qutech/QuMADA/docs/tutorials.rst

 First steps: Example Measurements
 ---------------------------------

-QTools is a QCoDeS based measurement framework that helps you performing measurements easily as well as dumping all required metadata in a database.
+QuMADA is a QCoDeS based measurement framework that helps you performing measurements easily as well as dumping all required metadata in a database.
 Before you start with this basic tutorial make sure to get familiar with QCoDeS, we recommend to work through the 15-Minute-To-QCoDeS tutorial to learn about setting up a database for the measurement data, Experiment containers, the measurement context manager and the station object.
 In this tutorial we assume that you already set up a QCoDeS database and created an experiment.

-This tutorial will show you how to setup basic sweeps in QTools.
-In most cases you will start your measurements by using the main.ipy found in Qtools/src.
+This tutorial will show you how to setup basic sweeps in QuMADA.
+In most cases you will start your measurements by using the main.ipy found in QuMADA/src.
 It contains a couple of blocks for the steps you have to do in order to set up the measurement and run it.
 We start by importing required submodules:

 .. code-block:: python